 - Benefit from a massive reduction in mortgage interest costs due to the effect of offsetting

-Using your savings to offset rather than putting them in a savings account
+Using your savings for an offset mortgage rather than putting them in a savings account

 Holding your money in an online savings account may pay you just 1.01% interest (example Post Office)